flvossen/data-project-group-19/README.md

 ```

 #### Interpretation:
-Based on the p-value (0.8778), we cannot reject the null hypothesis (H₀).
-This means that there is no evidence of a significant difference in the number of missing values (NAs) between the different study groups (CD, UC, non-IBD).
+Based on the p-value (0.8778), we fail to reject the null hypothesis (H₀), indicating that there is no significant difference in the number of missing values (NAs) across the study groups (CD, UC, non-IBD).

-The missing values appear to be randomly distributed across the study groups.
-Therefore, in this case, you can assume that the missing data is likely missing completely at random (MCAR), meaning that the distribution of NAs does not show any systematic pattern and does not introduce bias into your analysis.
+The missing values appear to be randomly distributed among the groups, suggesting that the missing data is likely missing completely at random (MCAR).
+This implies that the distribution of NAs does not show any systematic pattern, and therefore, it is unlikely to introduce bias into the analysis.

 Now that the NA distribution has been checked, it is also important to verify whether there are any duplicate subjects, as these could potentially influence the results.
 ```{r}
 duplicated_subjects <- clean_data[duplicated(clean_data$Subject), ]
 ```
-_waarom staat er in de code hierboven een komma voor ]?_

 Retrieving the duplicate subjects:
 ```{r}